 Clock Domain Annotation

-If there are some clocks in a module, explicit clock domain annotation like 'a
+If there are some clocks in a module, explicit clock domain annotation like 'a is required.

 The annotation shows which clock domain each signals belong.